-- When it comes to safety, the floor beneath our feet might be the last thing we think about. - Floors, platforms and scaffolds, aisles, passages, stairways and ladders...it's easy to take the surfaces we walk and work on for granted. - But that would be a big mistake. - Whether we're standing, walking or climbing, we depend on these surfaces to provide the support we need to position ourselves properly, use our muscles efficiently, keep our balance and do our work safely. - Yet slips, trips and falls continue to make up the majority of on-the-job accidents. - They cause almost 20% of disabling occupational injuries, and thousands of fatalities every year. - Most of these accidents could have been prevented. - That's why OSHA (the Occupational Health and Safety Administration) developed regulations focusing specifically on "walking and working surfaces". - The principles and practices that are behind these regulations can help you get your job done and go home safe at the end of the day. - You might never have given a thought to the floor in the entrance to your facility until one stormy day you discover the hard way that rain water on tile can turn it into a skating rink.
+- When it comes to safety, the "floor" beneath our feet might be the last thing we think about. - It's easy to take the surfaces we walk and work on for granted. - But that would be a big mistake. - Whether we're standing, walking or climbing, we depend on these surfaces to provide the support we need to: - Position ourselves properly. - Use our muscles efficiently. - Keep our balance. - Do our work safely. - But slips, trips and falls continue to make up the majority of on-the-job accidents. - They cause almost 20% of disabling occupational injuries, and thousands of fatalities every year. - Most of these accidents could have been prevented. - That's why the Occupational Health and Safety Administration (OSHA) developed regulations focusing specifically on "walking and working surfaces". - The principles and practices behind these regulations can help you get your job done and go home safe at the end of the day. - Construction work usually involves creating or improving structures, and sometimes tearing them down! - Unlike in other industries, this means that you often work in areas that are liable to be pretty rough, either because they haven't been improved yet, or are unfinished. - There may be no floors in place, and the ground you walk across may be rough, rocky or muddy.